mkrs2404/sre-bootcamp/README.md

   - DSN=<YOUR DSN>
   - ENVIRONMENT=dev
   - MIGRATION_PATH=db/migrations
-  - Note : You might need to use `host.docker.internal` as your hostname in the DSN for certain environments (e.g: macOS)
+  - *Note : You might need to use `host.docker.internal` as your hostname in the DSN for certain environments (e.g: macOS, windows)*

 - Use `make docker-migrate` and `make docker-migrate-down` for up and down migrations.
 You can check for more details on these commands by hitting `make`.